 ii Cross-border data transfers

-Personal data can circulate freely from Luxembourg within the EEA, as long as the general principles of the EU General Data Protection Regulation GDPR are respected.
+Personal data can circulate freely from Luxembourg within the EEA, as long as the general principles of the EU General Data Protection Regulation (GDPR) are respected.

 Any data controller who wishes to export personal data outside the EEA must first establish that there is an adequate level of protection in the recipient country.
 Indeed, when the third country is considered to offer an adequate level of protection, the transfer can be carried out as if it were a transfer within the EEA.
 However, the general principles of the GDPR must be respected.

-If a country that is not a member of the EEA, or an international organisation to which the data is to be transferred has not been recognised as adequate by the European Commission, the transfer must be subject to appropriate safeguards or be based on one of the legally recognised derogations.
-Among the appropriate safeguards that may be put in place for a transfer of personal data to a country without an adequate level of protection, the data exporter and the data importer may sign standard data protection clauses adopted by the European Commission (contractual clauses), or may rely on binding corporate rules, codes of conduct, certification mechanisms, or guarantees specific for transfers between public authorities or bodies.
+If a country that is not a member of the EEA, or an international organisation to which the data is to be transferred, has not been recognised as adequate by the European Commission, the transfer must be subject to appropriate safeguards or be based on one of the legally recognised derogations.
+Among the appropriate safeguards that may be put in place for a transfer of personal data to a country without an adequate level of protection, the data exporter and the data importer may sign standard data protection clauses adopted by the European Commission (contractual clauses), or may rely on binding corporate rules, codes of conduct, certification mechanisms, or guarantees specific to transfers between public authorities or bodies.

 An employer must inform the employee in question (the data subject) that his or her personal data can be transferred to a third country.
 In limited cases, the data subject's consent can be required.